Back to blog

 • Sports or racing game: bot behavior, skill matching, anti-cheat signals, and replay analysis.

-• Kids or learning game: progress-aware hints, personalized learning paths, safety-first content moderation, and parent or teacher analytics.
+• Kids or learning game: progress-aware hints, personalized learning paths, safety-first moderation, and parent or teacher analytics.

-• Live service game: matchmaking signals, event recommendations, economy anomaly detection, support triage, and personalization experiments.
+• Live-service game: matchmaking signals, event recommendations, economy anomaly detection, support triage, and personalization experiments.

 What Drives AI Game Development Cost?

-Common Mistakes When Adding AI to a Game
+Common Mistakes When Adding AI To A Game

 The most common mistake is treating AI as the game concept instead of a way to strengthen the game concept.
 Players care about challenge, agency, fairness, surprise, progression, and fun.
 AI should serve those outcomes.